pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 2. Difficult to change (without breaking existing functionality)
 3. Highly "resistant" to evolving business needs

-### Production vs. Experienced Developer's code
+### Production vs. "Senior" code

-On the other hand, each of these promotions could be implemented in the experienced developer's code by
+On the other hand, each of these promotions could be implemented in the "senior" code by

 1. Composing the existing pricing format (`PriceOption` and `PriceChooser`) in a module under `promotions/templates` [2].
-2. (Optionally) Implementing each promotion in a module under `promotions`
+2. (Optionally) Implementing each promotion in a module under `promotions`, or within a database record.
 3. Adding data (customer info, location) that is exposed to the pricing options via `runPricingStrategy` in the checkout module.

-This isn't to say that the experienced developer's code is perfect.
+This isn't to say that the senior code is perfect.
 For starters, this approach results in (a lot) more code, which can make it difficult for project newcomers to onboard and use the composition structure quickly.